-Los Angeles is a sprawling city with countless things to do.
-That said, a visit to the City of Angels can be both daunting and expensive — if you don’t have a proper plan.
+A visit to the City of Angels can be both daunting and expensive — if you don’t have a proper plan.
+With our guide to visiting Los Angeles on a budget, you can make sense of the mind-boggling number of things to do.

 If you’re headed to the Southern Californian hub on a tight budget, here are a few ideas to help you stretch those dollars.